new-production-institute/openlab-microfactory-wiki/src/installation.md

 ### Assigning a hostname

-For the provided templates to work, it is necessary to assign the correct hostname to your server.
+For the RMS template to work it is necessary to assign the correct hostname to your server.
 In Debian based systems, it is possible to manually assign the hostname by editing the file `/etc/hostname`.
 Open the file in your editor of choise, for example: